crua1o/431/README.md

 There are five files that make up the website design:
 1. app.py: provides functionality to the website using Flask.
 This includes page redirection, form submission, and database queries.
 Incorporated is SQLite, which was used to set up the database.
+Important functions:
-Important functions: insert(): directs to the insert.html page along with database information. delete(): directs to the delete.html page along with database information. valid_name(): creates a database table if none exists. inserts a generated PID and a given first name/last name into the database and returns the database. name(): directs to the insert.hmtl page with an updated database based on first_name and last_name received from html form. remove(): deletes an entry from the database based on a first_name and last_name received from html form. returns the delete.html page with updated database.
+  a. insert(): directs to the insert.html page along with database information.
+  b. delete(): directs to the delete.html page along with database information.
+  c. valid_name(): creates a database table if none exists. inserts a generated PID and a given first name/last name into the database and returns the database.
+  d. name(): directs to the insert.hmtl page with an updated database based on first_name and last_name received from html form.
+  e. remove(): deletes an entry from the database based on a first_name and last_name received from html form. returns the delete.html page with updated database.

 2. homepage.html: html file to create the homepage.
 Redirects to the other two html pages.